 - The tactical downside – That extra endurance comes with a trade-off.
 These bags are heavy and not as comfortable to wear as their civilian counterparts.

 One of the major advantages of wearing tactical style apparel is that the camouflage is military-grade.
 This is precisely what enlisted personnel would be wearing out there in the field.
 Of course, it’s also worth noting that the military probably isn’t conducting combat missions in the same area where you’re hunting or engaging in outdoor sports.
 With that in mind, the style of camouflage they’re producing may not be best-suited to the environment in which you’re drilling with air rifles.

 - The tactical advantage – Tactical apparel features serious camouflage and also comes with a highly efficient arrangement of pockets, zips and pouches for keeping all of your equipment handy.

 - The tactical downside – The camouflage patterns featured on military-style apparel may not conceal you in the local environment where you’re hunting.

 Finally, let’s take a look at tactical vests, which are quite popular with survivalists and adventure-seekers.
 Most of these vests are adjustable and will include a holster for a sidearm and several magazines of ammunition.
 This is great when you’re out there in the field and need rapid access to your firearm.

 - The tactical advantage – All of your equipment and supplies are right there where you need them (i.e. affixed to your torso).
 They’re also easy to slip on and off, with plenty of room for adjustment.

 - The tactical downside – Tactical vests are heavy, especially when fully loaded.
 There are also limitations to what they can hold.
 Some people are just as happy to have a bag slung over their shoulder.

 There are certainly some advantages to using military-style tactical gear for outdoor adventures.
-The next time you’re in an outdoors shop, have a look at their tactical section to see what is available.
+The next time you’re in looking for outdoor gear, have a look at their tactical section to see what is available.